 Barile had some training in mental health issues and recognized that the student was in trouble.
 Social workers on the staff were able to speak to the student and found that she was depressed, suicidal and in need of immediate psychiatric intervention.

-She was admitted to hospital for a short while, given medication and therapy and managed to graduate with her class.
+She was admitted to the hospital for a short while, given medication and therapy and managed to graduate with her class.

 Mental health education should be part of the curriculum